FAQ

 Vaccine Mandates

 Adrienne sponsored 3 bills in this field during 2021, but only one passed (2021 SB 8, which she was ultimately able to negotiate as a leadership priority bill).
 SB 8 removed language in our law that allowed public health departments to issue vaccine mandates with no exceptions in place, and instead required all sorts of exceptions to be provided along with any attempted mandate.
 The second bill which had many other senators’ support but did not pass was 2021 SB 117 adding these same exceptions to other vaccine mandates, such as from employers, hospitals, and universities.
 The third bill Adrienne developed was 2021 SB 98 to provide civil rights protection to employees based on vaccine status similar to pregnancy protections and of all things, smokers.
 In 2022, similar bills were advanced, SB 246 and SB 358, along with a new bill SB 336 to copy all federal protections against forced Emergency drugs to be enforceable by Kentucky.
-While Adrienne started as the primary negotiator for the group of senate members primarily moving these issues, she ultimately picked up the pieces when the group’s mission failed.
+While Adrienne started as the primary negotiator for the group of senate members primarily moving these issues, she ultimately picked up the pieces when the group’s mission failed, and has since become the coordinator of the unofficial and growing group of senators interested in moving the needle on vaccine mandate issues..

 Election Security